suit-wg/suit-report/draft-ietf-suit-report.md

 imposed by `suit-sha256-hsslms-a256kw-a256ctr`), then a profile offering comparable security strength SHOULD be selected—for instance, `suit-sha256-esp256-ecdh-a128ctr`.

-In exceptional cases, if no suitable profile can be applied, bnecessity of disabling a SUIT\_Report functionality altogether might arise.
+In exceptional cases, if no suitable profile can be applied, the necessity of disabling a SUIT\_Report functionality altogether might arise.

 #  Acknowledgements